100000 lumen flashlight

 1. If you want to reach 100,000 lumens in a production flashlight, you need many LEDs.
 So if you see a flashlight with only 1 LED…. walk away.

 2. It needs lots of power to reach this output, and if it has 1, 2 or even 4 batteries, it will never ever reach that high.
 It needs at least 8 high-current batteries to reach that output for even a few seconds.

 3. The cost of building such a powerhouse will be very high.
 Just the battery pack alone would cost at least $100 for parts alone.
-The MS18 (currently the only 1 reaching exactly 100K lumen is already more than $600.
+The Imalent MS18 and Imalent SR32 (currently the only 2 reaching 100K lumen) are over $600.